h2020-westlife-eu/westlife-docs/data-management.md

 ## Introduction

 Research data is acquired, interpreted, published, reused, and sometimes eventually discarded.
-Structural biology has a strong tradition of data sharing, expressed by the founding of the [Protein Data Bank (PDB) in 1971][1].
-In 2015, 9338 new structures were deposited in the Protein Data Bank, which is the result of approximately more than 25,000 experiments [Assesment][2].
+Structural biology has a strong tradition of data sharing, expressed by the founding of the Protein Data Bank (PDB) in 1971[^1].
+In 2015, 9338 new structures were deposited in the Protein Data Bank, which is the result of approximately more than 25,000 experiments[^2].
 All these experiments have together a combined data rate greater than that of the Large Hadron Collider.

 One of the main obstacles to fully achieve a proper handling of the data life cycle in structure biology is managing the data, which will include datasets acquired in a range of different experimental facilities, some easy to transfer by email or USB stick, and some so large that it is only feasible to process them at source.